 The legendary tarrasque is among the world's most destructive monsters.
 Thankfully, it spends most of its time in a deep torpor in an unknown cavern in a remote corner of the world-yet when it wakens, kingdoms die.

 Although far from intelligent, the tarrasque is smart enough to understand a few words in Aklo (though it cannot speak).
-Likewise, it isn't mindless in its rampages, but instead focuses on targets that threaten it, and is difficult to distract with trickery.
+Likewise, it isn't mindless in its rampages, but distract with trickery.